SammySpinsAYarn/Blog/_posts/2023-07-12-lets-put-a-title-here.md

 ---
 layout: post
-title: "'Monster of the Week' is Underrated"
+title: "'Monster of the Week' is an Underrated Format"
 date: 2023-07-21T17:09:06.066Z
 title_color: "#ffffff"
 comments: false